tagn/knowledge-vault/TTRPG/Waking Realms/Sessions/Session 005.md

 - We have a job from the "Jolly Shadow", which is some sort of underground faction.
 - We're in some Tavern, Smoking Mirror exits her room, her guards stand immediate and begin to follow her.
 She doesn't even give us a glance as she passes by us and heads to the bar, pours herself a glass of wine, then walks out the door in the back.
 - Drovak goes and knocks on the wrong door.
+A halfling man attempts to mate with him.
+He heads back to the bar, and ends up booking a room for himself.
+-